What happens if I am in a car accident in a work zone in North Carolina?

 Contact a Car Accident Lawyer in North Carolina

 You deserve the best possible chance at recovery no matter where your car accident happened.
-At Auger & Auger, our attorneys are well-versed in personal injury claims and are prepared to help you file a claim to seek compensation for any accident-related expenses.
-Schedule a free consultation with a North Carolina car accident lawyer today when you call 800-559-5741 or contact us online.
+At Auger & Auger Accident and Injury Lawyers, our attorneys are well-versed in personal injury claims and are prepared to help you file a claim to seek compensation for any accident-related expenses.
+Schedule a free consultation with a North Carolina car accident lawyer today when you call (855) 971-1114 or contact us online.